fastdev-ai/voice-app-2/README.md

 For deploying to AWS Fargate, see the detailed instructions in [aws-fargate-deployment.md](aws-fargate-deployment.md).

+### GitHub Actions CI/CD

+This project includes GitHub Actions workflows for continuous integration and deployment to AWS:

+1. Automated deployment to AWS when changes are pushed to the main branch
+2. Secure authentication with AWS using OpenID Connect (OIDC)
+3. Environment-specific deployments (dev, staging, prod)

+For secure GitHub Actions setup with AWS OIDC authentication, see [aws-oidc-setup.md](aws-oidc-setup.md).

 ## Service Management

 The application can run as a systemd user service, which means: